What is the Fogg behavior model?

 • Routine - Your customers may struggle to do something they don’t normally do.
 Trying to integrate your actions into their routine will increase their ability.

 Increasing customers' abilities is much easier than increasing their motivation.
-There are a few different ways to do this depending on your resources.

-Or the problem could be you, not them!
 Try scaling back your target behavior to a more basic step that is easier for your customers to complete.
 You could even break up your current target behavior into 2-3 smaller steps.
+This creates momentum, allowing your customers to do more over time.

 Prompt

 A prompt is a little reminder to take the desired action.
-This can also be referred to as a cue, trigger, CTA or request.
-Without a prompt, action won’t happen!
-But the prompt should be well planned to match up with when your customer is most likely to act.
+This can also be referred to as a cue, trigger, call-to-action (CTA), or request.
+Without a prompt, action won’t happen.

-There are a few different types of prompts - each designed for slightly different scenarios - understanding the differences can help you choose the right tool for the job!
+There are a few different types of prompts — each designed for slightly different scenarios, understanding the differences can help you choose the right tool for the job.

 • Facilitator - When customers have high levels of motivation but low levels of ability you can help them out by using a prompt to facilitate action.
 For example, sending customers small tasks that help give them direction.